 Our Golden State Service Dogs Vests: Clients are fully responsible and liable for their dogs, as agreed in the Responsibility Contract signed.
 Golden State Service Dogs reserves the right to refuse or terminate services to any consumer at any time.
 If any client misuses a GSSD’s vest or if any dog is unable to perform their duties to our satisfactory or retires, we require clients to return the vest without any cost reimbursement.

 Laws that support service dog handler’s rights: Please see our definitions page here.

-NOTE: Federal Law states that purchasing service animal ID items for any animal that has not been trained by a professional service animal trainer or passing your pet off as a service animal is criminal.
+NOTE: Federal Law states that purchasing service animal ID items for any animal that has not been specifically trained to perform service animal tasks or passing a pet off as a service animal is criminal.
 Since we are committed to upholding service dog standards and etiquette, we screen all consumers and dogs in order to insure all our clients meet minimum qualifications for owner-trained service dogs.